About Francine McKenna

 She is fluent in Spanish, as well as her native English, and can provide services in either language.
-Her firm, McKenna Partners LLC, is a specialized consultancy that advises other professional services firms.
-These services include consulting on litigation involving the audit firms, in particular if there are complaints alleged related to member firms outside of the United States.
+Her firm, McKenna Partners LLC, was a specialized consultancy that advised other professional services firms.
+These services included consulting on litigation involving the audit firms, in particular if there are complaints alleged related to member firms outside of the United States.

 Please contact her at firstname.lastname@example.org for more information.